Investor deck — enter the access code to continue.

 of CoComelon streaming in 2023 alone — one show, the equivalent of human history.
 Shows are “tweaked for maximum addictiveness.”

 of developmental research: kids learn most when a trusted adult engages with them around content built for that specific child — the gap Nookly closes.
+When applied, personalized learning students score 8–9 points higher in reading and math.

 Every surface runs on the same engine — a context model of the child built from what the adult already knows.
 Create once, and that context carries into every future asset.